 Best Regards

 Paul Hinks

 Chief Executive Officer

 Ambassador Joseph Wilson

 Director, Symbion Power

-Director, Symblem Power

 tel.
 (505) 629-9142

 Email:

-Skype:
+Skype: ·

 www.symbion-power.com

-This transmission is intended only for the use of the addressee and may contain information that is privileged,

-confidential and exempt from disclosure under applicable law.
-If you are not the intended recipient, any use of this communication is strictly prohibited.
-If you have received this communication in error, please notify us immediately
+This transmission is intended only for the use confidential and exempt from disclosure unde communication is strictly prohibited.
+If you ha er applicable law.
+I f you are not the int tended recipie nt, any use of this

-From: Paul Hinks [mailto:paul.hinks Sent: Sunday, December 20, 2009 10:31 AM
+From: Paul Hinks

+Sent: Sunday, December 20, 2009 10:31 AM To: Richard Westbury

-Fo: Richard Westbury
+Cc: Joseph Wilson; Scott Greathead